adithya-s-k/Advance-Attendance-System/README.md

 ```bash
 git clone https://github.com/adithya-s-k/Advance-Attendance-System.git
 ```
-Go to the reposiotry where you have cloned and run app.py
+Go to the repository where you have cloned and run app.py
 ```bash
 python app.py
 ```